-Bill Gates and Jeff Bezos are advocates for occasional inactivity and they claim that it actually benefits their work.
+Bill Gates and Jeff Bezos are both advocates for occasional inactivity and they claim that it actually benefits their work.
 With their $300 billion combined net worth, I’m pretty confident that they could afford to hire a dishwasher if they wanted.
 But Bill and Jeff insist on washing dishes themselves.
-Science suggests that their are many benefits to performing mundane chores.
-Washing dishes is a way to meditate and is a creativity booster.
+Not because the have to, but because they want to.
+Science suggests that there are many benefits to performing mundane chores.
+It can be a way to meditate and boosts creativity.

 “I do the dishes every night.
 I’m pretty convinced it’s the sexiest thing I do,”Jeff Bezos 2014